-- 15. Install the new return filter (5) and the flange (4) on the tank. - 16.
-Add hydraulic oil from the hole of plug (3) up to the level between the upper limit (H) and the lower limit (L) in the sight gauge (1). - 17.
+- 16. Add hydraulic oil from the hole of plug (3) up to the level between the upper limit (H) and the lower limit (L) in the sight gauge (1). - 17.
 Tighten the plug (3). - 18.
 Bleed air from the hydraulic oil circuit following "Bleeding air" below. - Set the machine to the hydraulic oil level inspection posture and inspect the oil level after the oil cools.
 Refer to "Inspecting the hydraulic oil tank level and replenishing" on page 5-22.